Egidh/Electronics-and-IoT/Smart-Clock/README.md

 - Access Point/Station (AP/STA) mode
 - Read/Write on nvs storage
 - Captive portal
-- Display on LCD (basic UI for now)
+- Display on LCD (UI)
+- Displaying time and date

 ## What I learnt so far:
 - **Wifi management** on esp32